ckeditor/ckeditor5/packages/ckeditor5-widget/docs/framework/deep-dive/widget-internals.md

 ---
 category: framework-deep-dive-ui
 menu-title: Widget internals
+meta-title: Widget internals | CKEditor 5 Documentation
 ---

 # Deep dive into widget internals

 ## Disabling the widget type around feature

 The {@link module:widget/widgettypearound/widgettypearound~WidgetTypeAround `WidgetTypeAround`} plugin allows users to type around the widgets, in places where it is normally impossible to place the caret due to limitations of the web browsers.
-Although this feature boosts the productivity and ease of typing, some integrations may not want or need it, for instance:
+Although this feature boosts productivity and ease of typing, some integrations may not want or need it, for instance:

 * When the UI of the feature collides with the integration.
 * When typing outside widgets should be impossible (content made exclusively of widgets).